caitt-test/device-topology/README.md

 `retrieveAllTopologies` returns list of trees given we allow for disconnected networks in `registerDevice`.

-MAC address is represented as string.
-The system could easily work with any identifiers but based on my interpretation of the assignment, I decided to put validation into `registerDevice` to check if the string conforms MAC
+MAC address is represented by MacAddress class.
+This ensures only strings representing valid MAC address.
+The system could easily work with any identifiers but based on my interpretation of the assignment, it was important to maintain that only MAC addresses are used as IDs.
+Also this allows to treat "00:00:00:00:00:ff" and "00:00:00:00:00:FF" as the same value.

-``

 ## How to run